brisa-build/brisa/packages/docs/building-your-application/routing/static-assets.md

 # Static Assets in `public`

-Brisa can serve static files, like images, under a folder called `public` in the root directory.
-Files inside `public` can then be referenced by your code starting from the base URL (`/`).
+Brisa can serve static files, like images, under a folder called `public` in the `src` directory.
+Files inside `src/public` can then be referenced by your code starting from the base URL (`/`).

-For example, the file `public/images/cat.png` can be viewed by visiting the `/images/cat.png` path.
+For example, the file `src/public/images/cat.png` can be viewed by visiting the `/images/cat.png` path.
 The code to display that image might look like:

 ```tsx 4
 export function Cat({ id, alt }) {